 - Text in input cells.
 (Text should be put in special "text" cells.
-Or if text is included in input cells then it should be commented out in (\ \), that is, stared-parenthesis.) - Mathematica reports Null in Graphics output.
-(This error occurs when an empty space is included in a list of graphics objects.) - If several students submit identical code for a particular problem, then all students with that code will receive partial credit. - Homework includes material which is not directly related to your solutions (but, your explorations related to assigned problems are welcome).
+Or if text is included in input cells then it should be commented out in ( ).) - Mathematica reports Null in Graphics output.
+(This error occurs when an empty space is included in a list of graphics objects.) - If several students submit identical code for a particular problem, then all students with that code will receive partial credit. - Homework includes material which is not directly related to your solutions.
 There is no need to repeat the statements of the problems in your notebook.
 Answer all the questions and present your solutions in a "teacher friendly" way. - Claims not justified by mathematical arguments and/or Mathematica calculations and/or pictures. - Answers to specific questions are not sufficiently specific. - The names of the functions and the variables not cleared before the definition. - You: The work that you submit in your assignments must be your own.
 You should put a special effort in making your assignments truly your own.
 The best way to do this is to have your original solution that will differ from the solutions of others.
 If you have gotten a significant help from another student, or if a solution is a result of collaboration, then you must find your own way of presenting and illustrating that solution.
 No two illustrations that a certain command does what it is expected to do should be the same.
-In fact, the presentation of solutions in your homework should be your own and it should differ from other presentations.
+In fact, the presentation of soflutions in your homework should be your own and it should differ from other presentations.